hhhrrrttt222111/CodeChef/ALGORITHMS/Mathematical Algorithms/README.md

 **Sieve of eratothenes**: Check a number is prime or not in O(n^(1/2)) time complexity.

 **Zeros in factorial**: used to find number of zeros in a number's factorial.

+**Binomial Coefficient**: Used to find the Binomail Coefficient of 2 given parameters.